 There are large parcels of residential property in Greenville with development potential.
-Several approvals for new subdivisions have been granted by the Planning Board since 2010 but few houses have actually been built: Butternut Hill (39 lots) and Hemlock Hills (67 lots).
+Several approvals for new subdivisions have been granted by the Planning Board since 2010 but few houses have actually been built.
 This is consistent with construction activity in the State and County as well.
 This is likely due to an increase in the amount of available homes for sale.

 Land Use Goal: Maintain the existing atmosphere of the Town while allowing for appropriate growth.
-(See Future Land Use-Implementation Plan for goals, objectives, and strategies).
+(See Future Land Use- Implementation Plan for goals, objectives, and strategies).